 Society is more interconnected than ever thanks to the proliferation of mobile platforms, the internet of things (IoT), and social media.
-But these technologies are also introducing new cyber threats, increasing the demand for directors of security and related roles across all industries.
-Security professionals researching how to become a director of security should consider how an advanced degree could help position them as leaders in this growing field.
+These technologies are also introducing new cyber threats, increasing the demand for directors of security and related roles across all industries.
+Security professionals researching how to become a director of security should consider how an advanced degree can help to position them as leaders in this growing field.

 While news headlines mostly highlight data breaches at global companies, small businesses and organizations — from nonprofits to government agencies — in the United States are also on the front lines of the cyber war.
-On the world stage, the percentage of countries seeing cyber threats as a top concern surged from 54 percent in 2017 to an average of 61 percent in 2018, according to the Pew Research Center.
+On the world stage, the percentage of countries seeing cyber threats as a top concern surged from 54% in 2017 to an average of 61% in 2018, according to the Pew Research Center.

-Defending against these growing cyber threats requires trained, nimble leaders who can direct teams of IT, cyber security, and data professionals to keep operations running.
-Maryville University is well-positioned to prepare these leaders with its online master’s in cyber security degree program.
+Defending against these growing cyber threats requires trained, nimble leaders who can direct teams of information technology (IT), cybersecurity, and data professionals to keep operations running.
+Maryville University is well positioned to prepare these leaders with its online master’s in cybersecurity degree program.

-Directors of security evaluate an organization’s vulnerability and identify systems and processes to reduce cyber security risks and help prevent attacks.
-But cyber criminals are persistent in developing new ways to penetrate enterprise systems, and they often get past defenses.
+The director of security job description includes evaluating an organization’s vulnerability and identifying systems and processes to reduce cybersecurity risks and help to prevent attacks.
+Cyber criminals are persistent in developing new ways to penetrate enterprise systems, and they often get past defenses.
 This means that a director of security must also know about the latest cyber threats.
-So, in answering the question, “what does a director of security do?” it becomes clear that the role is constantly evolving.
+In answering the question “What is the director of security job description?” it becomes clear that the role is constantly evolving.

 Vigilance and Upskilling

-Cyber threats are ever-present, and a director of security must be aware of the dangers.
+Cyber threats are ever present, and professionals in director of security jobs must be aware of the dangers.
 Cyber criminals work 24/7 to penetrate organizational systems and access data.
-This means security directors must be easily reachable at any time, so it is common for security directors to work more than 40 hours a week.
-Additionally, planned systems outages to perform security upgrades often take place on weekends and evenings.
+This means security directors must be easily reachable at any time, so security directors commonly work more than 40 hours a week.
+Additionally, planned system outages to perform security upgrades often occur on weekends and evenings.

 Successful directors of security never take anything for granted.
 Their constant awareness of possible data breaches means they conduct regular reviews to uncover issues as soon as they arise.
 To do this, they develop standards to test and validate security protocols.
 Because cyber criminals are constantly devising new ways to attack, security directors must keep up with the latest technology trends and continually update their skill sets and knowledge.